 - The batter should be thick and should stick to the chicken and onions.
 If it is too runny, add more chickpea flour, if it is too thick and hard to mix then add water 1 tablespoon at a time

-- Add 1-2 tsp of water or milk to adjust how thick you like the dipping sauce
+- Add 1-2 teaspoons of water or milk to adjust how thick you like the dipping sauce

-- Add 1 tbsp of dried unsweetened shredded coconut to give the dip a bit more texture
+- Add additional dried unsweetened shredded coconut to give the dip a bit more texture and thicken it up